 Note: All the exact quantities of the ingredients can be found in the recipe card at the bottom of this post.

 This vegetable relish comes together in under 30 minutes.
-However, for the flavours to fully bloom, make the chakalaka a few hours in advance or even a day before.
+However, for the flavours to fully bloom, make the homemade chakalaka a few hours in advance or even a day before.
+Follow below steps to know how to cook chakalaka to perfection.

-The first step is to prepare all the vegetables and to start chopping, grating and dicing.
+Start by chopping, grating and dicing all the vegetables.
 The final cooking time will depend on how thick the vegetables are cut.
 I would suggest to grate the carrots and shred the cabbage.
 If the carrots are diced or chopped, the cooking time will increase and the other vegetables will become too soft.
 By grating the carrots, shredding the cabbage and finely dicing the bell peppers, all the vegetables will blend much better with the spice mix.

-You can serve immediately, but preferably let it rest for at least an hour so all the flavours can fully develop.
+You can serve the chakalaka immediately, but preferably let it rest for at least an hour so all the flavours can fully develop.

 Chakalaka is a typical South African dish that can be eaten in so many different ways.
 It can be served hot or cold and prepared mild, medium or very spicy.
 It can have either a thicker or more liquid consistency and more or less vegetables can be added.
 All this depending on the occasion for which it will be served.